ducdetronquito/scalpl/README.md

 del proxy['pokemons:Charmander:type']
 ```

-Because **Scalpl** is only a proxy over your data, it means you can get
+Because **Scalpl** is only a wrapper around your data, it means you can get
 it back at will without any conversion cost.
 If you use an external API
 that operates on dictionary, it will just work.